isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-username.md

         </div>

 <input type="checkbox" id="acc15">
-        <label for="acc15">I can’t remember if I have a myLibrary ID.
+        <label for="acc15">I can’t remember if I have a myLibrary username.
 How can I check?</label>
         <div class="new-accordion-content">
 		<p>
 			Use this <a href="https://account.nlb.gov.sg">online service</a> and:
 	</p>
         <ul>
         <li>Sign in with your Singpass.
-The system will display your username if you have a myLibrary ID.
-Otherwise, it will prompt you to create a myLibrary ID.</li>
+The system will display your username if you have a myLibrary username.
+Otherwise, it will prompt you to create a myLibrary username.</li>
         <li>Sign in with your NRIC / FIN number.
 We will send a one-time password (OTP) to either your mobile number or email address that you have previously registered with us.
-The system will display your username if you have a myLibrary ID.
-Otherwise, it will prompt you to create a myLibrary ID.</li>
+The system will display your username if you have a myLibrary username.
+Otherwise, it will prompt you to create a myLibrary username.</li>
         </ul>
         </div>